-The U.S. Space Force (USSF) was established on Dec.
+- 1) Need for the bill.
+According to the author, "AB 1605 is a common-sense bill that updates California Education Code to include the U.S. Space Force.
+This will ensure that California students have access to all the opportunities the military offers, including unique STEM career paths, and that military families with Space Force members can fully benefit from the military interstate compact.
+This is a small but important step toward supporting our military and their families." - 2) What is Space Force?
+According to the United States Space Force (USSF) website, "The U.S. Space Force was established on Dec.
 20, 2019, when the National Defense Authorization Act was signed into law, creating the first new branch of the armed services since 1947.
 The establishment of the USSF resulted from widespread recognition that space is a national security imperative.
 When combined with the growing threat posed by strategic competitors in space, it became clear that there was a need for a military service focused solely on pursuing superiority in the space domain.
-While the USSF is the newest service, the U.S. Air Force has been working in the space domain since 1982, when the Air Force Space Command was activated.
+While the Space Force is the newest service, the U.S. Air Force has been working in the space domain since 1982, when the Air Force Space Command was activated.
 It provided military-focused space capabilities with a global perspective to the joint warfighting team until the standup of the Space Force.
 Investments in space capabilities have increased the effectiveness of operations in every other domain.
 The U.S. military is faster, better connected, more informed, more precise and more lethal because of its ability to harness space effectively.
-The USSF organizes, trains and equips personnel in order to protect U.S. and allied interests in space and to provide space capabilities to the joint forces.
+The Space Force organizes, trains and equips personnel in order to protect U.S. and allied interests in space and to provide space capabilities to the joint forces.
 To that end, the Space Force manages space launch operations at the East and West Cost Space Launch Deltas.
 These bases provide services, facilities and range safety control to conduct DOD, NASA and commercial space launches"